-Our increasing focus on major build-to-suit projects for wireless service providers and related acquisitions entail several unique risks.
-First is our greater dependence on a limited number of customers and the risk that customer losses could materially decrease revenues.
-Another risk is that our agreements with these wireless service providers have lease and control terms that are more favorable to them than the terms we give our tenants generally.
+Our increasing focus on major build-to-suit projects for wireless service providers entails several unique risks.
+First is our greater dependence on a limited number of customers.
 In addition, although we have the benefit of an anchor tenant in build-to-suit projects, we may not be able to find a sufficient number of additional tenants.
-In fact, one reason wireless service providers may prefer build-to-suit arrangements is to share or escape the costs of an undesirable site.
-A site may be undesirable because it has high construction costs or may be considered a poor location by other providers.
-Finally, integration of major national networks creates heavy operational burdens and demands on managerial personnel.
+In

-Our expanded construction program increases our exposure to uncontrollable risks that could increase costs and adversely affect our earnings and growth
+Our expanded construction program increases our exposure to uncontrollable risks